Office Phone: (540) 432-4461

 Dr. Turner is an innovative educator with experience teaching a wide range of learners in a variety of settings.
 As an adjunct professor at the University of Maryland, she taught undergraduate courses in the departments of American Studies and African-American Studies, as well as the Burns Academy of Leadership.
 During her tenure with the District of Columbia Public Schools, she served as an afterschool program coordinator for 9th-12 grade students, high school special education English teacher, elementary reading interventionist, and school-wide instructional leader.
 She has also facilitated classes, workshops, and trainings with institutions ranging from D.C.’s Latin American Youth Center to the General Board of Church and Society of The United Methodist Church.

-Professor Turner is an alumna of the Devos Urban Leadership Initiative (an intensive leadership development program for Christian urban youth ministry leaders) and a former Soros Justice Advocacy Fellow with the Open Society Institute (a fellowship awarded to visionary leaders promoting alternatives to incarceration).
+Professor Turner is a former Soros Justice Advocacy Fellow with the Open Society Institute.
 She is married to the love of her life, Julian Turner.